SHARONZACHARIA/DS-Project_BERT_NLP/README.md

 ## Setup and Installation

 ### Prerequisites
-Ensure that Python 3.7 or higher is installed on your machine.
+Ensure that Python 3.7 or higher is installed  and the above mentioned libraries.
+This is code is better run on google colab since it requires GPU